 Limited Clients.
 Proven Results.

-By limiting the number of clients we serve, the Domestic Violence Lawyers at Stiefvater Law can devote the time and resources needed to successfully defend your Middleburg Heights domestic violence charge.
-Domestic Violence Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Middleburg Heights, Ohio.
+By limiting the number of clients we serve, the Domestic Violence Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your Middleburg Heights domestic violence charge.
+Domestic Violence Lawyer Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Middleburg Heights, Ohio.

-Domestic Violence Lawyer Robert Stiefvater has been practicing law in Ohio since 2003.
+Domestic Violence Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
 He has a proven track record of successfully defending Middleburg Heights domestic violence cases.
 Call Robert about your case.
-Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Lawyer will discuss your case with you and answer your questions.
+Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Defense Attorney will discuss your case with you and answer your questions.

 Ohio law defines Domestic Violence as: